- For Business

 Bringing and defending claims

 In order to start a claim a claimant must present their claim form to the tribunal within the relevant time limit for the type of claim that they are bringing.
+This time limit will be dependent on when the Acas early conciliation commenced, and how long it lasted.

 The tribunal will confirm whether the claim is accepted and will send it to the respondent and require a response be submitted within 28 days.

 There are prescribed forms to be completed for the claimant and respondent, these being forms ET1 and ET3 respectively.
+Each form can be completed and submitted online.

 Once the claim and response have been accepted the tribunal has considerable power to determine how proceedings will reach full hearing through the use of orders and directions.
 Sometime orders with a timetable of steps for the parties to take will be issued.
 On other matters case management discussions will take place to determine how the claim will proceed.